ros2/design/articles/060_ros_middleware_interface.md

 title: ROS 2 middleware interface
 permalink: articles/ros_middleware_interface.html
 abstract:
-  This article describes the rational for using an abstract middleware interface between ROS and a specific middleware implementation.
+  This article describes the rationale for using an abstract middleware interface between ROS and a specific middleware implementation.
   It will outline the targeted use cases as well as their requirements and constraints.
   Based on that the developed middleware interface is explained.
 author: '[Dirk Thomas](https://github.com/dirk-thomas)'